matteobaccan/dbchat/README.md

 ### 🗣️ Natural Language Database Queries
 - **Ask questions in plain English**: "How many customers signed up last month?"
-- **Get conversational responses**: The LLM explains the data and provides insights
+- **Get conversational responses**: The LLM explains the data and provides businessInsights
 - **No SQL knowledge required**: Perfect for business users and analysts

 ### 📊 Instant Data Visualizations
 - **Automatic chart creation**: Claude generates beautiful charts from your data
 - **Multiple chart types**: Line charts, bar charts, pie charts, scatter plots, and more
-- **Interactive insights**: Drill down into your data with follow-up questions
+- **Interactive businessInsights**: Drill down into your data with follow-up questions

 ### 🔍 Smart Data Exploration
 - **Database discovery**: "What tables do we have?"
 "Show me the customer table structure"
 - **Relationship understanding**: The AI model explains how your tables connect
-- **Data quality insights**: Find duplicates, missing data, and anomalies
+- **Data quality businessInsights**: Find duplicates, missing data, and anomalies

 ### 💼 Business Intelligence Made Easy
 - **Executive dashboards**: "Create a sales summary for our board meeting"
 - **Trend analysis**: "Show me user growth over the past 6 months"
 - **Performance metrics**: "Which products are underperforming?"

+## ✨ Advanced Features

+DBChat now includes powerful features for interactive demos, onboarding, and collaborative analysis.

+### 🚀 Interactive Demo & Onboarding
+Get started instantly with a guided, interactive experience.
+DBChat can automatically set up a sample database and walk you through a realistic business scenario.
+- **Guided Workflow**: Instead of typing free-form questions, you'll be presented with multiple-choice options to guide you through data exploration.
+- **Business Narratives**: The demo follows a story, complete with protagonists and goals, making the experience engaging and educational.
+- **Learn by Doing**: Discover database concepts and analytical techniques as you progress through the interactive prompts.
+- **How to start**: Simply connect to DBChat with no database configured (or using the default H2 in-memory database) and type "start demo".

+### 🛠️ Automatic Demo Data Setup
+For new users or for demonstration purposes, DBChat can create and populate a sample database on the fly.
+- **Realistic Scenarios**: Choose from scenarios like Retail, Finance, or Logistics.
+- **Database-Agnostic**: Works across all supported databases.
+- **Instant Setup**: Tables and synthetic data are generated automatically, so you can start exploring immediately.

+### 🧠 Insight Collection
+Capture key findings and build a shared understanding of your data.
+- **`append_insight` Tool**: A new tool available to the AI assistant allows it to save important observations or conclusions.
+- **Synthesized Memos**: As businessInsights are collected, DBChat automatically generates a `businessInsights://memo` resource, which is a formatted document summarizing all the captured businessInsights.
+- **Collaborative Analysis**: The businessInsights memo can be shared with your team to provide a snapshot of the analytical process and its findings.

 ## 🗃️ Supported Databases